 I understand that confusion comes from gaps in cross-culture knowledge rather than an attempt to diminish someone; however, it is still a false generalization that might easily offend people.
 If UK culture is closer to you, imagine how upsetting it would be for Scottish or Irish to repeatedly called English, only because they all are from the UK.

 What was the Soviet Union?

-The Soviet Union, or formally—Union of Soviet Socialist Republics (USSR), was a union of countries; it’s in the name.
-Russia, or formally—Russian Soviet Federative Socialist Republic (RSFSR, Russian SFSR) was just one of them.
-It gets additionally confusing because Russian SFSR is federation in itself too.
+The Soviet Union, or formally—Union of Soviet Socialist Republics (USSR)—was a union of countries; it’s in the name.
+Russia, or formally Russian Soviet Federative Socialist Republic (RSFSR, Russian SFSR) was just one of them.
+It gets additionally confusing because Russia is federation in itself too.
 Again, it’s in the name—Russian Soviet Federative Socialist Republic.
 This is the case even today, complete name of modern Russia is Russian Federation.
-Word federation is pointing to Russias own republics (federal subjects) like Chechnya, Dagestan, Ingushetia, etc. These are analogous of US states (to some degree, and with much less independence) and are part of the Russian Federation, but not directly USSR.
+Word federation is pointing to Russia’s own republics (federal subjects) like Chechnya, Dagestan, Ingushetia, etc. These are analogous of US states (to some degree, and with much less independence) and are part of the Russia, but not directly USSR.